ongon68/CS-320-repository/README.md

 For this part I usually conduct an initial intake meeting regoarding the users specific needs for the program and take various notes on what they want implemented.
 I also follow this with constant interaction with the client/user to make sure that there is nothing I missed or that they want added after the initial meeting.

 - How do I approach designing software?
+My usual approach to designing software is to right a rough draft of a pseudocode of the intake notes and then refine that down until I have a good basis to start constructing the actual program.
+After finishing all of that I would test my code with relivant tests to go over use cases and make any final adjustments necessary.